sosorio18/MechaCar_Statistical_Analysis/README.md

 <img src="t.test_lot3.png"/>

 After carefully looking at all the results and the p-values for each, we could conclude that for lots 1 and 2 we fail to reject the null hypothesis.
 However, for lot 3, at a significance level of 0.05, we could reject the null hypothesis since the p-value is 0.04.

+## Study Design: MechaCar vs Competition
+An additional statistical study that can could be performed to quantify how the MechaCar performs against the competition is fuel efficiency.
+With gas prices being expensive, city or highway fuel efficiency would be of interest to a consumer.
+In order to do this study, the metrics and data needed are: horsepower, vehicle weight, mpg, and fuel efficiency.
+A linear regression could be performed in order to determine MechaCar fuel efficiency versus the competition.